CarolineDelva-GU/SmartMovieRecommender/README.md

 ## Overview

  The `Smart Movie Recommender` is a Python package that contains a data pipeline.
 This pipeline includes a webscraper of imdb.com and an api request form OmbdAPI, a query to a gemini to compute a score of movies based on genres and cosine similarity calculation between the user provided input.
 This hosted on a gradio application that a user can interact with once deployed.

+ The `Smart Movie Recommender` will allow users to input movie titles and receive five movie recommendations based on cosine similarity scores.

 ## Project Structure